EricFecteau/rust-data-analysis/src/3_transformation/filter.md

 );
 ```

+### Complex filters

-This is especially important when crafting more complex filters.
+The `and()` and `or()` options are especially important when crafting more complex filters.
 For example, you can craft this filter to collect the second half of 2023 and first half of 2024:

 ```Rust
 // ((survyear == 2023 & survmnt > 6) | (survyear == 2024 & survmnt <= 6))